globalbiodata/inventory_2022/data/README.md

 * Multiple versions of an element, for instance when there are different **short_description**s in the title and abstract.
 * Differences in case (*e.g.* "Human transporter database" vs "Human Transporter Database").
 These are equivalent when case-insensitive, but case is deliberate in many titles.

+## `manually_reviewed_inventory.csv`

+After initial generation of the inventory, automated deduplication, and flagging for selective manual reivew, the inventory was manually reviewed by hji.
+This is the file resulting from that review.

+For reproducing the original results of the 2022 inventory, this file can be used for the second half of the pipeline (processingt he manual review, data analysis and figures, *etc*.)